Rishavkapil/DevOps_Notes/AWS EKS/Deploying Rabbitmq on EKS.md

 **What it does**

 This file deploys RabbitMQ using the management version .
 It also attaches the PVC to store message queues and broker data persistently .

+`replicas : 1 ` One 1 rabbitMQ instance

+`image` :  Uses official rabbitmq:3-management image

+`containerPort 5672 ` : Default AMQP Port -- used by apps to send/receives messages

+`containerPort 15672`: RabbitMQ management UI

+`volumeMounts.mountPath` : where inside the container volume is mounted

+`volumes.persistentVolumeClaim.claimName` : Binds the volume to the rabbitmq-pvc

+## 4. Creating Service file

+				`apiVersion: v1
+				kind: Service
+				metadata:
+				  name: rabbitmq
+				spec:
+				  selector:
+				    app: rabbitmq
+				  ports:
+				    - name: amqp
+				      port: 5672
+				      targetPort: 5672
+				    - name: management
+				      port: 15672
+				      targetPort: 15672
+				  type: ClusterIP

+`

+**What it does**

+This field creates a Service to expose RabbitMQ inside the cluster.

+`selector` : Matches the pod label app: rabbitmq to route traffic

+`port ` : Port other pods use to connect

+`targetPort` : Port inside the container

+`type: ClusterIP ` : Only accessible within the cluster